MitocGroup/www/views/blog/posts/2015/08/deep-management-is-pending-patent-at-us-patent-and-trademark-office.md

     <img src="/images/blog/2015-08-05/usPatent.jpeg" alt="Why CI?" />
 </div>

 For the last couple of weeks we have been working with [Steinberg Intellectual Property Law LLC](http://steinbergiplaw.com/) to file a patent with [United States Patent and Trademark Office](http://www.uspto.gov/) that protects the Intellectual Property developed by our group.
-We are proud and excited to report the acceptance of the application number 62/195,190 entitled “Digital Asset Management System and Method of Use”.
+We are proud and excited to report the acceptance of the application number 62/195,190 entitled "Digital Asset Management System and Method of Use".

 ### What does this mean for our customers?